Statistics of interfacial fluctuations of radially growing clusters: Scale dependent fractality

 and so the Hurst exponent and interface fractal dimension are the same as in the planar case for fixed time.
 In the case of fast growth $\gamma>1/\delta$, for small spatial scales $|x-x'| \ll t^{(1-\delta \gamma)/\zeta}$ we recover again this result, while for large spatial scales $|x-x'| \gg t^{(1-\delta \gamma)/\zeta}$ we find

 and so, for fixed time, $H=0$ and $d_f=d+1$.
 This means that the interface becomes highly irregular and so dense that it fills the $(d+1)-$dimensional space.
-This way decorrelation marks the onset of polyfractality, as specified by a scale dependent Hurst exponent, whose asymptotic values are
+This way decorrelation marks the onset of scale dependent fractality, as specified by a scale dependent Hurst exponent, whose asymptotic values are

 and the corresponding asymptotic values of the scale dependent fractal dimension